driven-app/porsche-connect/README.md

                                      password: "Duh!")
 ```

-Currently the following environments are supported:
+The following environments are supported:

 * **Production** (default)
 * **Test** (used by the test suite against a mocked server)